hpe-storage/nimble-python-sdk/tests/README.md

 @unittest.skipIf(SKIPTEST == False, "skipping this test as SKIPTEST variable is true")

-3.Now attach the debugger to that testcase
+3.Attach the debugger to this testcase

 Q. How to run all the test case in one shot